From the madness of Siliguri bazaar to the tranquility of Gangtok Himalayas all in the space of few hours.

 When I finally reached the pickup point, the cab driver calmly told me the trip was only going to Yumtang and not to Gurudongmar.
 After much back and forth negotiation we settled on for the next day, there was no guarantee but there was still a hope, however dim it was.

 While on my way back to the hotel, I googled ‘things to do in Gangtok’, and Rumtek monastery seemed like a fine idea where I could head for the day.
+The monastery was located in a postcard perfect setting, like one of those stunning pictures from India which will make you travel on a blink of an eye.
+In an instant I knew I had to be there.

 Found a shared taxi in the taxi stand next to Police HQ, got seated in the taxi and waited patiently for it to fill up.
 When you are traveling budget, patience is your highest virtue, you won’t be able to go much further without it.